 There is a firefly season and Blue Spring, located 35 miles north of Orlando in Orange City, is firefly central.

-This year, the fireflies started appearing during the last weekend of March, so “firefly season” should extend through the weekend of April 11-12.
+This year, the fireflies started appearing during the first weekend of April, so “firefly season” should extend through the weekend of April 16-17, maybe longer.

 Here’s how it works, as posted on the park’s website: